What is metastatic (advanced) cancer?

 Cancer cells can spread from the original tumour to other parts of your body through the lymphatic system or blood.

 These cells can then grow in other organs in your body to form a secondary tumour.

 You may also hear terms like ‘bone mets’ or ‘liver mets’.
 These mean a cancer that has spread to your bone or liver.
-‘Mets’ is short for metastasis, which means cancer that has spread.
+‘Mets’ is short for metastasis.

-Areas of the body often affected by metastatic (secondary) cancer
+Areas of the body often affected by metastatic (advanced) cancer

 The most common parts of the body that cancer spreads to are the bones, liver, lungs and brain.